Ukrainian leader calls for further financial aid from IMF, the West

 Speaking at a news conference in Kiev, Poroshenko said he would do all he could to protect the hryvnia against attacks and end “speculation” operations against it.

-But he said the present $17-billion loan program with the IMF would have to be reviewed because of the war in the east.
+But he said the present $17-billion loan programme with the IMF would have to be reviewed because of the war in the east.